 Alfred Gudeman was born in Atlanta in 1862.
 He was trained as a classical philologist at Columbia and then completed his doctoral studies under Johannes Vahlen at the University of Berlin.
-After he returned to America, Gudeman taught variously at Johns Hopkins University, the University of Pennsylvania, and Cornell University between 1893-1904, but did not get tenure.
+After he returned to America, Gudeman taught variously at Johns Hopkins University, the University of Pennsylvania, and Cornell University between 1890-1904, but did not find a permanent position.
 He left America to look for a job in Germany in 1904 and never returned.
 Gudeman fared little better in Germany and lived on the margins of German academic life.
 He became a German citizen in 1917 and later tried, without success, to escape to the United States from Nazi Germany.
 Alfred Gudeman died a prisoner at Theresienstadt concentration camp on September 9, 1942.

 Photograph from Universities and the Sons: The University of Pennsylvania (1901).